rachelf21/CourseProject/READ ME.md

 *July 21, 2015*

-**Please note that you must have the DPLYR package installed in order to run this script!**
+**Please note that you must have the *dplyr* package installed in order to run this script!**

 **run_analysis** analyzes and summarizes the mean and standard deviation data from various measurements collected from  the accelerometers from the Samsung Galaxy S smartphone.

 Below, is the process that the script follows.
-To invoke the script, simply type run_analysis()at the prompt.
+To invoke the script, simply type run_analysis() at the prompt.

 ### Step 0
 **Download Files**